Configure GCP Service Directory Namespace IAM Bindings

 • Custom role definitions

-These omissions are intentional: the goal is to illustrate how role bindings are wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how each IAM binding feature is wired, not provide drop-in access control modules.
 See the Service Directory NamespaceIamBinding resource reference for all available configuration options.

 Let's configure GCP Service Directory Namespace IAM Bindings